harshsinghlay/usermgmt/README.md

 - **API Integration**: Uses JSONPlaceholder API for handling CRUD operations.
 - **Custom Hooks**: Code is modularized with custom hooks for managing API requests.
 - **Fully Responsive Design**: Provides optimal user experience across all devices.
+- **State Management with Redux**: Manage application state efficiently with Redux.

 ## How to Use